-- 2.1 The methodology employed during this assessment was based upon key professional guidance, including the Standard and Guidance for Historic Environment Desk-Based Assessment (Institute for Archaeologists 2012), and the Cadw guidance Conservation Principles, Policies and Guidance for the Sustainable Management of the Historic Environment in Wales (2011). - 2.2 A study area was defined (as described in paragraph 1.5 above), in order to better contextualise the identified heritage resource by enabling examination of its wider landscape setting.
+- 2.1 The methodology employed during this assessment was based upon key professional guidance, including the Standard and Guidance for Historic Environment Desk-Based Assessment (Chartered Institute for Archaeologists 2014), and the Cadw guidance Conservation Principles, Policies and Guidance for the Sustainable Management of the Historic Environment in Wales (2011). - 2.2 A study area was defined (as described in paragraph 1.5 above), in order to better contextualise the identified heritage resource by enabling examination of its wider landscape setting.
 The baseline data is discussed in Section 4, and a gazetteer of all known and potential heritage assets relevant to the site is provided in Appendix A. All of these key heritage assets have been attributed a unique reference number, and their locations are recorded on Fig. 2.
 Designated assets are recorded on Fig. 3. - 2.3 The methodology for the project was defined in a Written Scheme of Investigation (WSI) produced in June 2014.
 This WSI was approved by Judith Doyle, Acting Archaeological Planning Officer of the Glamorgan Gwent Archaeological Trust.
+Judith Doyle was contacted in March 2015, prior to updating this assessment, at which time she confirmed that updated data searches would not be required.